daostack/alchemy-monorepo/README.md

   // Needed only if you would like to use Contribution Reward scheme in your DAO "ContributionReward": {
-    "voteParams": 0 // The index of the parameters in the vting machines parameters array },
+    "voteParams": 0 // The index of the parameters in the voting machines parameters array },
   // Needed only if you would like to use Generic Scheme scheme in your DAO "GenericScheme": {
     // The address of the contract the Generic Scheme can call.
     "targetContract": "0x0000000000000000000000000000000000000000"
     "votingMachine": "0x00000000000000000000votingmachineaddress" // The address of your voting machine (default is Genesis Protocol address)
-    "voteParams": 1 // The index of the parameters in the vting machines parameters array (default is 0) },
+    "voteParams": 1 // The index of the parameters in the voting machines parameters array (default is 0) },
   // Parameters list your DAO will use with the voting machines
   // You can add here either Genesis Protocol parameters which will set the parameters in the GP voting machine or add a pre-set parameters hash to any voting machine